As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

 As AI agents increasingly bypass SERPs to extract information directly from websites, the fundamental role of websites starts to evolve.

-The paper called “Agent-centric information access” shared below the article explores that same idea: websites in the future might be a place where we store information, but it is probably not far fetched to assume that eventually the habit of visiting websites might go away.
-After all, following the logic of supreme user experience, why would you waste time visiting a website and trying to navigate complex architecture when you can just ask your personal AI system for the answer?
+The paper called “Agent-centric information access” shared below the article explores that same idea: websites in the future might be a place where we store information, but it is probably not far-fetched to assume that eventually the habit of visiting websites might disappear completely.

-45 years of development of UX/UI practices have not been able to solve the fundamental problem of “Can I find the information I need in less than 30 sec?” but AI systems are already solving that same problem.
+After all, 45 years of development of UX/UI practices have not been able to solve the fundamental problem of “Can I find the information I need in less than 30 sec?”.
+AI systems are already solving this.

 SEO 1.0 vs. SEO 2.0